RootKit-Org/Discord-Rules-Message/README.md

-# Discord Welcome Channel Message
+# Discord Rules Message
-Our Welcome Screen

-`yarn post` to post the messages
+Our Rules screen in Discord

+## Want to build your own?

+TODO SETUP